snap-bit/snap-bit.github.io/_projects/0004-connect-speaker.md

 ![incorrectly connected speaker](../assets/diagrams/speaker-incorrect.svg)

-Although the speaker is connected to the the batter (-) and the circuit is closed (current can flow from snap 0 of the snap:bit, through the speaker, back to the battery), the melody sounds distorted, because the speaker is not grounded properly to the micro:bit.
+Although the speaker is connected to the batter (-) and the circuit is closed (current can flow from snap 0 of the snap:bit, through the speaker, back to the battery), the melody sounds distorted, because the speaker is not grounded properly to the micro:bit.

 #### Minimal speaker connection